 As a small business owner, you know the ins and outs of your company like the back of your hand.
 Or if you’re just starting a business, you might feel totally out of your depths.
-So when you need to remedy a situation or drive your business forward, it might feel like you’re the only one who’s equipped to do it.
+So when you need advice to remedy a situation or drive your business forward, it might feel like you’re the only one who’s equipped to do it.
 However, the right small business association will be there to provide you with the answers, advice, and tools you need to grow your business and become the best small business owner you can be.